 Don't get me wrong.
 I'm not so naive.
 I know of bad employers out there, employers looking for cheap solutions, or those who don't know what they're getting into.
 They will always be there, but they are not as numerous as the cynics would have us believe.
 Negative people create their own realities.
 I resent them for turning potentially good bosses into ones suspicious of foreigners.
 Those of us who will return home, happy from our Korean experiences, are those who assume the best and who do not easily jump to the lazy stance of cynicism.

-Beyond that, there's a lot we need to understand about Koreans and about the politics in communicating with them.
-I'm going to touch only on the major ones.
 We have to understand that Korean culture has not been through the same problems as Western culture.
 This is seen by observing Koreans' negative remarks about Black people.
 Until now, Koreans have never been forced to deal with the problems of racism.
 To a similar extent, they've never had to deal much with unionism.
 It's only beginning here, and it's not a big deal.

 The Korean perspective of the employee-employer relationship is paternal.
 There's no question that in Korea, the employee is subordinate and inferior to the boss.
 Koreans readily go along with their boss's whims.
 When it comes to this relationship in the West, there are a pile of in-built assumptions: vacation time and pay; provisions for sickness; overtime rates; a respect for our personal life and most importantly, strict adherence to a contract.
 We assume, in short, that we are equal to an employer.
 We must remember Koreans do not see it that way at all.
 We don't have to fully accept that, but we must realize they make their decisions from that perspective.